25Sarthakv/notion-share-panel-redesign/README.md

 2. Copy Link button is clickable                                                         Y/N
 3. Page URL is placed on the clipboard on clicked                                        Y/N
 4. Copy Link button changes to Copied for only 2s, then Copy Link                        Y/N
-5. Panel shows a line under the copy button reading "Link stops working on date.
+5. Panel shows a line under the copy button reading "Link stops working on date."
 Y/N

 ## Live prototype links